-Of course the railroad was defunct by the time Margie Keith’s father drove her to the Radford station.
+Of course the railroad was defunct by the time Margie Keith’s father had to drive her to the Radford station.
 What a satisfying community project it will be to restore walls, roof, windows, benches, and ticket booth to their original prime condition!
 The building can be used for performances of old-time music, wedding receptions, mitzvas bar- and bat-, birthday parties, services for start-up churches, yoga classes, meetings (especially of the Historical Society)….

 And now descending to the platform is a long-bearded gentleman.
 He wears a denim overalls under a camouflage jacket, which on the left side bulges as if covering some object.
 His cap bears the image of a pointed-green-leafed plant.
 As everyone on the platform stops to watch him respectfully, he tucks a Mason jar half-full of liquid under one arm and with the other holds aloft a Bible.
 With two fingers to spare, he forms a V and blesses the crowd in a slow half-circle.
 Why, it’s Floyd himself!

 Why should communities up and down Rt.
-11—Radford, Pulaski, Dublin—be the only ones to have depots?
+11—Radford, Pulaski, Dublin—be the only ones to have antique depots?
 As an example of current efforts, the Virginian Railway Station in Roanoke is being restored in two stages to original appearance in 1909.
 And fired-up citizens of tiny Boone’s Mill on Rt.
 220 are taking on a double challenge: securing the old depot from Norfolk & Southern Corp., and moving it from its original rail-side location to a potential historic district.
 (Zach Crizer, “Little town rolls up its sleeves,” The Roanoke Times, 21 Oct.
 2013, pp. 1+.)

 A precedent right here in Floyd County: Apple Ridge Farm in Copper Hill, which offers a summer camp for children who live in public housing, has already brought in two cabooses that will be renovated for overnight accommodations.
 (Roger Mannon, “Train ventures off track,” The Floyd Press, 11 April 2013, p.
 A1+).
-How much imagination does it take to suppose that the rails in the photo below, which start and terminate in Bulls Gap, Tennessee, once connected with tracks going to and coming from Floyd, Virginia!